florinen/vmware_vsphere/README.md

   - take a snapshot of the template virtual machine.
 This snapshot will be used to do a linked clone of the template into several virtual machines.
   - convert the virtual machine to a template
   - move the template to the new template folder

+## Create user and roles for the vSphere Cloud Provider
-  - add user that terraform will use to create infrastructure Create roles for the vSphere Cloud Provider user
+1) Add user that terraform will use to create infrastructure
-1) Create a role to view the profile-driven storage
+2) Create a role to view the profile-driven storage
-2) Create a role to manage the Kubernetes nodes virtual machines role name: manage-node-vms
+3) Create a role to manage the Kubernetes nodes virtual machines role name: manage-node-vms
    -resources
          -assign virtual machine to resource pool